oi-silva/synoptic-paper-engine/README.md

 This will launch the main menu, where you can choose from the following options:

-#### 1. Run Bibliographic Search
-This option allows you to perform a large-scale search on Semantic Scholar.
-You will be prompted to:
+1.  **Run Bibliographic Search**: Perform a large-scale search on Semantic Scholar with custom queries and filters.
-- Enter your complex query.
-- Set optional filters for minimum citations and publication year.
-- Configure batch size and the number of batches to retrieve.
-The results are saved as multiple CSV files inside a `results/` folder.

-#### 2. Filter Papers with AI (Llama)
+2.  **Filter Papers with AI (Llama)**: Use a local AI model to perform contextual filtering on your search results.
-After running a search, use this option to apply contextual filtering.
-- First, you will choose which `results/` folder to process.
-- Then, you will be guided to create a prompt for the AI by defining:
-  - An **expert persona** (e.g., "a biochemist").
-  - A **research topic** (e.g., "the role of CRISPR in gene therapy").
-  - Specific **evaluation criteria**.
-- The AI will process each paper and save the relevant ones to a new folder named `llama_filtered/`.

-#### 3. Analyze Results
-This option generates and displays statistics for the papers you have collected.
-You can choose to analyze either a `results/` folder from a bibliographic search or a `llama_filtered/` folder from an AI filtering session.

-#### 4. Help / Information
-Displays a detailed help menu that explains how to construct queries, use the AI filter effectively, and understand the risks and limitations of the AI.
+3.  **Analyze Results**: Generate statistics on the papers you've collected.
+4.  **Help / Information**: View the detailed help menu.
+5.  **Exit**: Close the application.

 ---